ianhomer/dotfiles/README.md

 ## Why

-The configuration process in this repository provides me my prefered way of working to streamline distraction free coding.
+The configuration process in this repository provides me my preferred way of working to streamline distraction free coding.
 This includes:

 **brew**